 Start with 1 Dough

-Compared to my plain butter cookies, these buttery cookies are a bit lighter (addition of baking powder) and sweeter (more sugar).
+Compared to my plain butter cookies and chocolate butter cookies, these buttery cookies are a bit lighter (addition of baking powder) and sweeter (more sugar).
 And the dough is a bit firmer since there’s precise shaping involved (more flour).

 Prepare the base cookie dough, then divide it in half.
 One is mint, one is chocolate.

 The full written recipe is below, but let me lay out the shaping process into photographed steps right now.
 You’ll find this helpful when you begin.

 Grab a ruler or measuring tape because precision is helpful.
 After you make your mint and chocolate cookie doughs, pictured above, carefully form into 6 inch rectangle blocks.
 Each block will be 2 inches tall and 2 inches wide.
 Wrap both dough blocks up in plastic wrap or cover on a plate (see left photo below).
 Refrigerate for just 1 hour.
 The *key* is to only refrigerate until the dough is less sticky, but still pliable enough to bend and shape.
 Chilling any longer will make it difficult to form a neat checkerboard pattern.